-When an element, equation, or section is flattened, any simple name [not composed using dot notation] is looked up sequentially in each member of the ordered set of instance scopes (see section 5.6.1.1) corresponding to lexically enclosing classes until a match is found or an enclosing class is encapsulated.
+When an element, equation, or section is flattened, any simple name (not composed using dot notation) is first looked up sequentially among iteration variables (if any; see below), and then looked up sequentially in each member of the ordered set of instance scopes (see section 5.6.1.1) corresponding to lexically enclosing classes until a match is found or an enclosing class is encapsulated.
 In the latter case the lookup stops except for the predefined types, functions and operators defined in this specification.
+For these cases the lookup continues in the global scope, where they are defined.